 |

-as the woman's advocate with doctors,
+as the mother's advocate with doctors,

 nurses, nutritionists, etc. to ensure

-that the mother retains choice and control
+that she retains choice and control over her

-over her childbirth experience |
+childbirth experience |

 |